nilenso/elixir-essentials/README.md

-# elixir-essentials
+# phoenix-essentials
-Adds build-essentials and git to the official Elixir v1.6 docker image
+Adds build-essentials, git and nodejs to the official Elixir v1.6 docker image